4.7 Youth work to foster social inclusion

 On this page

-Below the relevant structural subsidised youth work organisations are listed.
+Below the relevant structural subsidized youth work organizations are listed.

-Akindo organises vacations for children, youth and families.
+Akindo organizes vacations for children, youth and families.
 They focus mainly on people from socially disadvantaged backgrounds and guidance homes in Flanders.

 Arktos is a Flemish expertise centre for children and adolescents aged 6 to 25 years for whom the connection to school, work and society appears less evident.